 A charitable gift annuity (CGA) is, of course, part gift and part annuity.
-It is an agreement between the donor and a qualified charity under which the donor agrees to make an irrevocable gift to the charity, and, in return, the charity agrees to pay a fixed amount periodically to the donor and/or another person designated by the donor (no more than two annuitants are allowed).
+It is an agreement between the donor and a qualified charity under which the donor agrees to make an irrevocable gift to the charity, and in return, the charity agrees to pay a fixed amount periodically to the donor and/or another person designated by the donor (no more than two annuitants are allowed).
 Typically, the charity will provide a standard CGA contract that offers the donor limited choices depending on the type of CGA and what is permitted under state law.
-It is important that professional advisors understand state law as it applies to charitable gift annuities.
+It is important that professional advisors understand the specifics of state law that applies to charitable gift annuities.